I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 This is such a dirty trick.

-They were worried because they knew it would work, because half their voters are stupid idiots.
+They were worried because they knew it would work because half their voters are stupid idiots.

 They have to be when you look at the way they vote.

-My point here is that they can register all the people they want with all their voter registration drives they want.
+My point here is that they can register all the people they want with all of their voter registration drives they want.

 But then their task becomes finding these people again.